mobxjs/mobx-state-tree/docs/getting-started.md

 Notice that the `getTodosWhereDoneIs` view can also be used outside of its model, for example it can be used inside views.

 ## Going further: References
 Ok, the basics of our TODO application are done!
-But as I said when starting this tutorial, we want to be able to provide assingees for each of our todos!
+But as I said when starting this tutorial, we want to be able to provide assignees for each of our todos!

 We will focus on this feature; to do that let's assume that the list of the users cames from an XHR request or other data sources.
 Feel free to either implement it or add to the todo application a user management feature.